-St Andrew's is a Christian school which teaches and encourages Christian values and imparts spiritual truth to our pupils.
-We endeavour to deliver the best possible education to those in our care and as a chaplaincy team we are keenly engaged in all aspects of school life, wholeheartedly supporting and promoting the belief that a well-rounded education includes academic, moral, physical and spiritual elements.
+St Andrew's is a Christian school which teaches and encourages Christian values and imparts spiritual truths to our pupils.
+We endeavour to deliver the best possible education to those in our care and as a chaplaincy team we are keenly engaged in all aspects of school life.
+We wholeheartedly support and promote the belief that a well-rounded education includes academic, moral, physical and spiritual elements.

 Prep School Assistant Chaplain - Rev. Ben Shikwati

-Ben started at St. Andrew's in 2013.
+Rev Shikwati started at St Andrew's in 2013.
 He has been ordained, doing some of his curacy in the UK.
-He has also done a doctorate in Pastoral Studies in South Africa.
-He has worked in a variety of churches and was also Chaplain in Butare School.
+He has also completed a doctorate in Pastoral Studies in South Africa.
+He has worked in a variety of churches and was also Chaplain at Butare School.
 He has a particular interest in Christian pastoral ministry.
-He is married to Mathundi.

-Senior School Assistant Chaplain - Rev. Chris Arnold
+Senior School Assistant Chaplain - Pastor Kenneth Ochola

 Senior School Chaplaincy

 Chaplaincy in Senior School is vibrant and varied and at the very heart of what we see as school.
-As a team we offer a wide range of ways for pupils to engage in Christian worship that allows them the possibility to meet with God at whatever stage of their faith they are.
-We think the individual journey of faith that many of our young people are on is vitally important and look to base our chaplaincy work around these relationships.
+As a team we offer a wide range of ways for pupils to engage in Christian worship, allowing them the possibility to meet with God at whatever stage of their faith they are at.
+We think that the individual journey of faith that many of our young people are on is vitally important, and look to base our chaplaincy work around these relationships.

-On a weekly basis all students have the opportunity to attend a bible study that is specifically aimed at their age group that deals with issues relevant to them and in a setting that they feel comfortable and discussing issues affecting them.
-We also have Christian Union every Friday night where students come together to worship corporately as a big group.
-These evenings are a meeting specifically designed to be culturally and age relevant and include dancing, singing, games, engaging talks and food.
+On a weekly basis all students have the opportunity to attend a bible study that is specifically aimed at their age group.
+These deal with issues that are relevant to them and take place within a setting that is comfortable to them.
+We also have Christian Union every Friday night where students come together to worship as a big group.
+These evenings are specifically designed to be culturally and age relevant and include dancing, singing, games, engaging talks and food.

-We increasingly see it as our vision to facilitate Christian leadership in the students and we have a committee who are training in discipleship, specifically relating to leadership and who take responsibility for many of our chaplaincy events.
-We run an Alpha course, offer baptism and confirmation classes and encourage creative ways of praying, using a prayer space and a whole night of prayer.
-In the College, we are particularly aware of the importance of preparing students in their faith for their next step beyond School, and will tackle apologetics questions as well as having discussions about what life will be like.
+We increasingly see it as our vision to facilitate Christian leadership in the students.
+We have a committee who are training in discipleship, and who take responsibility for many of our chaplaincy events.
+We run an Alpha course, offer baptism and confirmation classes, and encourage creative ways of praying such as using a prayer space and a whole night of prayer.
+In the College, we are particularly aware of the importance of preparing students in their faith for their next step beyond School.
+We tackle apologetics questions as well as having discussions about what life will be like.

 Prep School Chaplaincy

-The Chaplaincy team at Prep School aims to create opportunities to learn about God, worship, pray and express faith through a variety of ways.
-We have formal Chapel services during the week and on Sundays, we have bible study groups led by committed staff and we have a Christian Union (called Club 1) for year 7 & 8 pupils.
+The Chaplaincy team at Prep School aims to create opportunities to learn about God, to worship, pray and express faith through a variety of ways.
+We have formal Chapel services during the week, and on Sundays, we have bible study groups led by committed staff.
+We also have a Christian Union called Club 1 for year 7 & 8 pupils.

-We train up a committee of pupils who help lead this as well as having discipleship in Christian leadership.
-We aim to do prayer in creative ways and allow pupils to explore what their faith means for them personally.
-The chaplaincy team also offers pastoral support, particularly to pupils going through tough times.
+The Chaplaincy team train up a committee of pupils who help to lead this club and develop a discipleship in Christian leadership.
+We aim to do prayer in creative ways and allow pupils to explore what their faith means to them personally.
+The Chaplaincy team also offers pastoral support, particularly to pupils going through tough times.